cellml/libcellml-archived/docs/developmentProcess/libcellml-development-contribution.rst

 Overview
 ========

-To contribute code to the LibCellML project you should select an issue from the list of open issues to work on.
-You can let others know that you are working on an issue by leaving a comment on the issue to that effect.
-Once you have started work on the issue and added either some implementation, tests or documentation open a pull request to share your progress with other developers.

-Add a reference from the main pull request to the src, tests and docs pull requests for a reviewer to follow.

-Make use of Buildbot to test your changes, any changes (i.e. new commits) to an open pull request on cellml/libcellml will trigger the test procedure.
-Buildbot will report back to the pull request the status of the tests.
-A reviewer will first look at the status of the main pull request before looking at anything else so having the tests pass is a priority.

-When the changes you have completed resolves the issue a reviewer will give your work a final review before merging into the **prime** codebase.
+An issue (either an existing one, or a newly created one) is used to initiate work.
+Once work has started, a pull request takes over as the way to capture both the discussion, as well as the commits of the changes that are made as the work progresses.
+The pull request is from the topic branch of the contributor's fork, and targets the develop branch of the prime repository.

+Reviewers provide feedback on the changes by adding comments to the pull request or associated commits.
+The BuildBot build/test procedure will run each time changes are pushed to the pull request's branch, and the results are displayed in the pull request view.

+Once all the changes and reviews are complete, one of the prime repository owners will merge the pull request into the prime repository, onto the develop branch.

-Fixing a bug follows a similar path the only difference being that we need to write a test that triggers the bug in question.
+Note that a bug is just a type of issue, and that resolving the bug requires both a test that triggers the bug, as well as the implementation of the fix.

-Finally check out :doc:`Git Submodules <libcellml-development-submodules>` for help on working with git submodules.

 Take Ownership
 ==============